 One or two picks per category.
 The compromise is named for each one — every product has one, and naming it is the difference between a recommendation and a marketing list.
-We earn an Amazon commission on most links, which is how this stays free.
+Some purchase links may earn a commission when affiliate programs are active.

 Pregnancy essentials